ppohare26/customer-retention/README.md

 * Propose action items based on data insights

 # :clipboard: Dataset
 * Telco Customer Churn Dataset is used in this project.
-This dataset is open to use on Kaggle which contains some customer demographics, services signed up for, account information, and whether the customer churned or not.
+This dataset is open to use on Kaggle, which contains some customer demographics, services signed up for, account information, and whether the customer churned or not.